subvertnormality/mosaic/README.md

 ##### Trig Probability

 This trig param can be used to ensure trigs play only with a certain probability.
 When set to 100, the trig will always play.
 When set to 0, the trig will never play.
 At 50, the trig will play half the time.
 You can set this globally and per step.

+##### Chord Notes

+The parameters for chord notes can be used to append an additional note to your trig, thereby forming a chord.
+The selected device on the channel must be polyphonic; otherwise, unusual results may occur.
+The additional chord notes are determined relative to the existing note of the trig, and this is done post the application of any note modifiers, such as random note.
+These will be quantised according to the selected scale with scale locks honoured - an enourmous amount of power.
+The appended note will maintain the length and velocity of the original trig.
+You have the capability to add up to four additional notes, allowing for the creation of chords with up to five simultaneous notes, by adding four of these param locks to a channel.

 ### Song editor